mhernandezdev/MyReads/README.md

 ## MyReads
-Udacity React MyReads project: Bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+Udacity React MyReads project: Bookshelf app to select and categorize books you have read, are currently reading, or want to read.